unicode-org/message-format-wg/spec/registry.md

 #### Style Options

-The function `:datetime` has these function-specific _style_ options.
+The function `:datetime` has these function-specific _style options_.
 - `dateStyle`
   - `full`
   - `long`